 Uttarakhand is called Devbhoomi – the land of Gods.
 Of Course, there are temples dedicated to Shiva everywhere.
-However, for, me it is the Himalayas that surround its valleys that make it look like a valley worthy of living of Gods.
-When you sit there watching the sun rays reveal the peaks of the Himalayas in front of you – you do feel like being in heaven.
+However, for, me it is the Himalayas that surround the valleys that make it look like a valley worthy of living of Gods.
+When you sit there watching the sun rays reveal the peaks of the Himalayas in front of you-you do feel like being in heaven.
 We spent a few days around the famous lakes of Kumaon region of Uttarakhand and then moved upwards towards Mukteshwar.

 Jungle Drive – Mukteshwar, Uttarakhand

 We were staying at Suktal village on the other side of the Jungle on Mukteshwar-Almora Road.
 We had the option to either go through the Mukteshwar Town or through a jungle.
 Obviously chose to go through the jungle.
 At a Forest Check Post, we had to enter our details in a register.
 We were strictly told not to get off the vehicle or walk on the roads, till we register our exit at the next check post about 10 km away.

 The jungle drive in parts was surreal – especially since March was the season of Rhododendrons.
 The thick green Deodar trees were punctuated by the blood-red Rhododendrons.
 At places. the narrow road was surrounded by the bent branches of trees and I wondered if they are trying to welcome us with a kiss.
 At some points, the forest wore a mystery – as if it is provoking me to get out and find some stories.

 It was sunset time when we crossed the jungle.
 Setting sun made the jungle look even more surreal as the sun rays reduced the mighty hills to silhouettes and framed them with the tall Deodar Trees.

-However, there were patches that were inhabited with families of forest department people.
+However, there were patches that were inhabited by families of forest department people.
 Here people were walking freely and the trees have been cleared.
 Towards the exit gate, there are hotels and guest houses where you can live in.

 After the exit gate, we were on the Almora road where our lovely cottage Frozen woods was located.